moshestern/users_dash/README.md

 # Live Users Dashboard

-A JavaScript application that shows dashboard of users.
+A JavaScript application that shows dashboard of users. <br>
 Client-side only app, based on localStorage.

-JS: ES6
+JS: ES6 <br>
 CSS: SCSS